 For this essay, I will walk through a typical, middle-class, detached Victorian home.
 Homes of the very wealthy were laid out much the same, but with bigger spaces and more rooms for each function.
 Homes of the poor, and pioneers during this time were usually 1 or 2 rooms where everyone lived, ate, and slept.

 What was so amazing about the Victorian times was the sudden boom of growth and a better class of living that became available to more people than ever before.
-For the first time homes were being built with indoor plumbing, central heat (without burning wood), hot and cold water on tap, electricity, and telephone service.
+For the first time homes were being built with indoor plumbing, central heat (without burning wood), hot and cold water on tap, electricity, and later, telephone service.

 First, an overall view of a typical Victorian house.
-We will use a Queen Anne house as our model.
+We will use a Queen Anne house as our model (see above).
 The front of the house and the side (if any) that faces the public street were the most important on the outside.
 Typically the most money would have been spent on the decorations here.
 The backs of Victorians are stark and look much like vernacular farm houses.
 What was seen by visitors was the most important, and that follows true for the entire house- inside and out in Victorian times.
 In the inside the important rooms- rooms visitors would see and rooms used by the master and misses- were given prime treatment and decorated at a higher cost.
 Guest rooms, children’s rooms, working, and servant areas are often quite utilitarian and stark.
 The front rooms were the best and the back rooms were the least.
 Also, the higher up you went in the house the less likely the rooms are to be fancy.
 In my own Free-Classic Queen Anne the third floor (which we think housed the nurseries for the family’s children), although still lovely, was constructed with lesser-grade finish trim and lower-grade door knobs.

 To the Victorians this differentiation between public and private, living and working, master and servant areas drove all house design.
 Only one other thing would be taken into similar consideration- heat and cool.
 The Victorians were mastering heat and had, in fact invented central steam heating.
 But the struggle in the summers was almost unbearable.
 There would be no air-conditioning for many more decades (this could have made the Victorian era perfect!), and dealing with the heat was a major problem.
 If you have ever wondered why Victorian houses are so hard to heat and cool and why they have so many walls and doors- this is why.